HugoM25/HugoM25/README.md

-Hi there !
-I'm Hugo M.
-I'm a french engineer student at the UTBM
+Hello there !
+My name is Hugo and I'm a student in computer science at UTBM !
+I really like creating video games, automating content creation and solving problems.
+You can find here on my Github some of my projects.

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)